reputationdefender/grunt-clean/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+* 1/25/13 - v0.4.0 - Adding object of arrays and strings support, as well as grunt templating.
+*
 * 4/25/12 - v0.1.0 - Initial release.

 ## License